retroryan/agriculture-agent/README.md

 1. **01-foundations** - Validate LangChain setup and introduce LangGraph
 2. **02-domain-applications** - Build real-world weather analysis with AI
 3. **03-tools-integration** - Add dynamic capabilities with tools
-4. **04-mcp-architecture** - Create distributed, production-ready systems
+4. **04-mcp-architecture** - Create distributed systems with solid architectural foundations

 Each stage builds on the previous, revealing limitations and introducing solutions.